N-point spherical functions and asymptotic boundary KZB equations: Introduction

 {\bf Acknowledgments.} We thank Ivan Cherednik, Pavel Etingof, Giovanni Felder, Gert Heckman, Erik Koelink, Christian Korff, Tom Koornwinder, Eric Opdam, Maarten van Pruijssen, Taras Skrypnyk and Bart Vlaar for discussions and comments.
 We thank Sam van den Brink for carefully reading the first part of the paper and pointing out a number of typos.
-The work of N.R. was partially supported by NSF DMS-1601947.
-He also would like to thank ETH-ITS for the hospitality during the final stages of the work.\\ \\ {\bf Notations and conventions.} We write $\textup{ad}_L: L\rightarrow \mathfrak{gl}(L)$ for the adjoint representation of a Lie algebra $L$, and $K_L(\cdot,\cdot)$ for its Killing form.
+The work of J.S. and N.R. was supported by the Dutch Research Council (NWO).
+In addition the work of N.R. was partially supported by NSF DMS-1601947 and by RSF 21-11-00141.
+He also would like to thank ETH-ITS for the hospitality during the final stages of the work.\\ \\ {\bf Notations and conventions.} We write $\textup{ad}_L: L\rightarrow \mathfrak{gl}(L)$ for the adjoint representation of a Lie algebra $L$, and $\langle\cdot,\cdot\rangle_L$ for its Killing form.
 Real Lie algebras will be denoted with a subscript zero; The complexification of a real Lie algebra $\mathfrak{g}_0$ with be denoted by $\mathfrak{g}:=\mathfrak{g}_0\otimes_{\mathbb{R}}\mathbb{C}$.
 The tensor product $\otimes_F$ of $F$-vector spaces is denoted by $\otimes$ in case $F=\mathbb{C}$.
 For complex vector spaces $U$ and $V$ we write $\textup{Hom}(U,V)$ for the vector space of complex linear maps $U\rightarrow V$.
 Representations of Lie groups are complex, strongly continuous Hilbert space representations.
 If $U$ and $V$ are the representation spaces of two representations of a Lie group $G$, then $\textup{Hom}_G(U,V)$ denotes the subspace of bounded linear $G$-intertwiners $U\rightarrow V$.
 If $U$ and $V$ are two $\mathfrak{g}$-modules for a complex Lie algebra $\mathfrak{g}$, then $\textup{Hom}_{\mathfrak{g}}(U,V)$ denotes the subspace of $\mathfrak{g}$-intertwiners $U\rightarrow V$.
 The representation map of the infinitesimal $\mathfrak{g}$-representation associated to a smooth $G$-representation $(\tau,U)$ will be denoted by $\tau$ again, if no confusion can arise.